33 Things to Do in Minneapolis in Winter (2024)

 Whether it be around Theodore Wirth Regional Park, which has multi-use trails all around the park, or a bit further north at Interstate State Park in Taylors Falls.

-Hiking as a winter activity in the Twin Cities is a great way to get out and take advantage of warmer days that we have, in between the cold ones.
+Hiking as a winter activity in the Twin Cities is a great way to get out and take advantage of the warmer days that we have, in between the cold ones.

 What Can Kids Do in Minneapolis in Winter?